johnazariah/johnazariah.github.io/_posts/2022-12-06-this-is-not-a-monad-tutorial.md

 Now, let me admit that we haven't a working solution at this point!
 What we have is:

-- [x] We _have_ managed to return a value that the caller _cannot_ ignore.
+- [x] Return a value that the caller _cannot_ ignore.
-- [x] The flow of the code is a _lot more obvious_ (if you ignore the comments).
+- [x] Make the flow of the code a lot more obvious.
-- [ ] We haven't actually done any error checking yet.
-- [ ] The caller can't actually access the returned value yet.
+- [ ] Mandate the error checking.
-- [ ] We've broken how to pass values from a `ErrorChecked` returned from one function into the arguments of a subsequent function.
+- [ ] Allow caller to pass values returned from one function into the arguments of a subsequent function.
-- [ ] The code is _easy to read_.
+- [ ] Make the code easy to read.

 The first point is the most important because we have begun to address a fairly fundamental problem: How to **enforce control of how the _caller_ uses the return value of a function**.